giabarientos/giabarientos.github.io/README.md

-### HI WELCOME!🙌
+## HI WELCOME!

-My name is Gian Andrei V. Abarientos and I am a person who likes to watch movies.
+### COME VISIT MY PAGE!
-It includes horror, action, and comedy.
+My name is Gian Andrei V. Abarientos and I am a person who likes to watch movies especially with family and friends.

-This are the list of movies there are in the theatre to watch:
+These are the list of movies there are in the theatre to watch:

 ```